freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 > [!note]
 > You can determine the resolution by looking at your UV map and the size of the asset.
 Let's take the gate from the previous section as an example.
 >
 > 1. Take a large section of your mesh, and measure it.
 The larger, the more precise it will be.
-Here I'm measuring the top surface, from where the bevel starts:<br>
+Here we're measuring the top surface, from where the bevel starts:<br>
 >    <img src="assetlib-dpi1.png" style="max-height:80px" />
 > 2. Next, identify that section on your UV map, and note where in UV space they are:<br>
 >    <img src="assetlib-dpi2.png" style="max-height:160px" /><br/>